Cork

 for Belgian beers--brown bottle in photo

-26.5 mm.
-Silver plaque with silver legs.
 Mushroom corks for beer require a smaller wirehood than champagne corks.
-These 26.5 mm beer wirehoods are not stocked by wirehood distributors in America, simply not enough demand.
+26.5 mm beer wirehoods are not commonly stocked--although Sparflex began stocking them in 2008.

 Important Information for Natural Cork Use